 4. There aren’t really “unlimited minutes”

-Users have to pay up front for calling credits, to the tune of $30 minimum per month.
+Users have to pay up front for calling credits, to the tune.
+Keep in mind there’s a minimum credit purchase of $10.
 If you don’t keep your credits stocked, you might miss important calls or be unable to place an outbound call, depending on the recipient.

 5. Workflow automations locked behind higher tiers